All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 April 1889: “The black uniforms worn by the Cincinnatis are very neat and pretty.
 They are patterned after those of the New York Giants.”
 From the St. Louis Post-Dispatch, April 17, 1889.
 Research from Don Stokes.

 April 17, 1889, Cincinnati v.
-St. Louis at Cincinnati: “Special to the World.
-Cincinnati, April 17—The Cincinnatis appeared on the field in their new black Nadjy uniforms.”
-From the New York World, April 18, 1889.
+St. Louis, at Cincinnati, home opener: “The Cincinnatis appeared on the field in their new black Nadjy uniforms.”
+From the New York World, April 18, 1889, citing a special dispatch from Cincinnati.

 April 18, 1889, Cincinnati v.
-St. Louis at Cincinnati: “Cincinnati, April 18—-One or two more defeats and the alarm will be sounded for the burning of the Nadjy uniforms.”
+St. Louis, at Cincinnati: “One or two more defeats and the alarm will be sounded for the burning of the Nadjy uniforms.”
 From the New York Press, April 19, 1889.
-Newspaper reported that Cincinnati lost to St. Louis on April 18 by a score of 12 to 4.

 April 1889: “Cincinnati’s players considered their ‘Nadjy’ uniforms ‘Jonahs’ and have discarded them.”
 The New York Evening Telegram, April 25, 1889.

 May 1889: “President Stern, of the Cincinnati Club, has wisely ordered the team to return to their old time honored red stocking suit, and to throw away the ridiculous circus show Nadjy uniforms.
-Mr Stern says: ‘Never as long as I am at the head of the Cincinnati Club will it depart from the red and white uniform.
-On Saturday next [May 11] the boys will lay away their Nadgy suits for good, and that will end the fancy uniform business for me.’
+Mr. Stern says: ‘Never as long as I am at the head of the Cincinnati Club will it depart from the red and white uniform.
+On Saturday next [May 4] the boys will lay away their Nadjy suits for good, and that will end the fancy uniform business for me.’
 The Cincinnatis have not played their game since they had the Nadjy uniforms on.”
-From the Brooklyn Daily Eagle, May 3, 1889.
+From the Brooklyn Daily Eagle, May 3, 1889, page 1.

 May 1889: “From the Cincinnati Enquirer—For sale, nine elegant black Nadjy uniforms, suitable for baseball, lawn tennis or circus work.
 Warranted to break up the strongest combination ever organized.
 First class Jonah guaranteed with each uniform.
 Apply with dark lantern and a gallon of chloroform to Colonel Deitsch Oehler at the Cincinnati Park between 1 and 2 o’clock tomorrow morning.”
 From the New York Press, May 7, 1889.